rojo-rbx/rojo/README.md

 rojo init
 ```

-Rojo will ask you questions to get your project configured correctly.
+Rojo will create an empty project in the directory.

 ### Migrating an Existing Roblox Project
 Coming soon!